-Service costs rose 8.7%, primarily due to higher programming, phone service and field operating expenses, offset in part by lower HSD service costs.
-Programming expenses grew 8.5%, principally as a result of higher contractual rates charged by our programming vendors.
-Phone service costs rose 67.4%, mainly due to the growth in phone customers.
-Field operating expenses grew 13.0%, primarily due to greater vehicle fuel and repair expenses, higher pole rental charges and lower capitalization of overhead costs, offset in part by lower insurance costs.
-HSD expenses decreased 18.9% due to a reduction in product delivery costs, offset in part by HSD customer growth.
-Service costs as a percentage of revenues were 43.4% and 43.5% for the years ended December 31, 2008 and 2007, respectively.
+Service costs rose 7.6%, primarily due to higher programming, phone service and field operating expenses, offset in part by lower HSD service costs.
+Programming expenses grew 7.6%, principally as a result of higher contractual rates charged by our programming vendors and, to a lesser extent, greater retransmission consent fees.
+Phone service costs rose 46.6%, mainly due to the growth in phone customers.
+Field operating expenses grew 13.4%, primarily due to greater vehicle fuel and repair expenses and lower capitalization of overhead costs, offset in part by non-recurring expenses in the prior year relating to the retransmission consent dispute noted above and lower insurance costs.
+HSD expenses decreased 23.3% due to a reduction in product delivery costs, offset in part by the growth in HSD customers.
+Service costs as a percentage of revenues were 41.8% and 42.1% for the years ended December 31, 2008 and 2007, respectively.

-Selling, general and administrative expenses rose 5.6%, principally due to higher customer service employee costs and marketing expenses, offset in part by a decrease in billing expenses.
-Customer service employee costs rose 13.4% as a result of higher staffing levels at our call centers.
-Marketing expenses grew 11.5%, primarily due to higher staffing levels, more frequent direct mailing campaigns, a greater use of third-party sales support and greater expenses tied to sales activity, offset in part by a reduction in other advertising.
-Billing expenses fell 10.5%, primarily due to more favorable rates charged by our billing service provider.
-Selling, general and administrative expenses as a percentage of revenues were 18.0% and 18.5% for the years ended December 31, 2008 and 2007, respectively.
+Selling, general and administrative expenses rose 5.7%, principally due to higher marketing and customer service employee expenses, offset in part by lower billing costs.
+Marketing expenses grew 12.8%, largely as a result of higher staffing levels, more frequent direct mailing campaigns, greater expenses tied to sales activity and a greater use of third-party sales support, offset in part by a reduction in other advertising.
+Customer service employee expenses rose 14.9%, principally due to higher staffing levels at our call centers.
+Billing costs fell 5.0%, primarily due to more favorable rates charged by our billing service provider.
+Selling, general and administrative expenses as a percentage of revenues were 19.9% and 20.4% for the years ended December 31, 2008 and 2007, respectively.

-Management fee expense paid to MCC rose 14.0%, reflecting higher overhead charges by MCC.
-As a percentage of revenues, management fee expense was 1.9% and 1.8% for the years ended December 31, 2008 and 2007, respectively.
+Corporate expenses rose 11.5%, principally due to higher staffing levels.
+Corporate expenses as a percentage of revenues were 2.2% and 2.1% for the years ended December 31, 2008 and 2007, respectively.

-Depreciation and amortization decreased 3.3%, largely as a result of an increase in the useful lives of certain fixed assets, offset in part by increased deployment of shorter-lived customer premise equipment.
+Depreciation and amortization decreased 3.2%, largely as a result of an increase in the useful lives of certain fixed assets, offset in part by increased deployment of shorter-lived customer premise equipment.